Where to Find a Location Scout in Houston

-Everyone knows Houston’s got a storied history of playing host to space film productions, but Houston’s film pedigree goes deeper than that.
+Wondering how and where to find a location scout in Houston?
+Everyone knows Houston’s got a storied history of playing host to film productions, but Houston’s film pedigree goes deeper than that.
 Houston native Wes Anderson filmed Rushmore across Houston, most notably at his alma mater, St. John’s Preparatory School.
 Texas directorial legend Richard Linklater shot Boyhood here.
-An innumerable number of other projects both big and small have borrowed the wild desert vistas near Houston, from full-length features to commercials and music videos.
-But unless you’re a Houston native, a location scout in Houston is likely exactly what your production needs.
+But unless you’re a Houston native, a location scout in Houston may be what your production needs.

 Before you do anything else, start with Peerspace

-Peerspace is an online marketplace enabling creatives to discover incredible Houston locations.
+Peerspace is an online marketplace enabling creatives to rent incredible Houston locations.
 Among Houston’s Peerspaces, you’ll find all manner of venues.
 The city features raw warehouse spaces, grungy clubs, eclectic private residences, and even an expansive horse ranch, just to name a few.

 Going the Peerspace route can save a lot of headaches.
 You can search through your city’s venues by amenities, size, price, and a bunch of other specific factors.
 Then, peruse high-quality photographs and reviews for each listing.
 When you’ve picked your perfect spot, you can book your shooting location right through the site.
 There’s no need to negotiate contracts and play phone tag with property owners.